National Portrait Gallery, London: 2023 reopening

+The Gallery has expanded and reframed its physical displays and online presentations, including its school hub, to include material addressing colonial expansion and migration to Britain.
+"Reframing Narratives: Women in Portraiture", which "aims to enhance the representation of women in the National Portrait Gallery's Collection and highlight the often-overlooked stories of individual women who have shaped British history and culture".
+"People Powered" explores "the stories of international and world-class industries, ... looking at their impact on communities and local landscapes".

 Exterior busts

 In addition to the busts of the three founders of the gallery over the entrance, the exterior of two of the original 1896 buildings are decorated with stone busts of eminent portrait artists, biographical writers and historians.
 These busts, sculpted by Frederick R. Thomas, portray James Granger, William Faithorne, Edmund Lodge, Thomas Fuller, The Earl of Clarendon, Horace Walpole, Hans Holbein the Younger, Sir Anthony van Dyck, Sir Peter Lely, Sir Godfrey Kneller, Louis François Roubiliac, William Hogarth, Sir Joshua Reynolds, Sir Thomas Lawrence and Sir Francis Chantrey.

 Finances and staff

 The National Portrait Gallery is an executive non-departmental public body of the UK Government, sponsored by the Department for Digital, Culture, Media and Sport.

 The National Portrait Gallery's total income in 2007–2008 amounted to £16,610,000, the majority of which came from government grant-in-aid (£7,038,000) and donations (£4,117,000).
 As of 31 March 2008, its net assets amounted to £69,251,000.
 In 2008, the NPG had 218 full-time equivalent employees.
 It is an exempt charity under English law.